article

 Roles where the no-degree argument is strongest

-In the current packet, the no-degree route is strongest where the role work is concrete and demonstrable.
+In the current analysis, the no-degree route is strongest where the role work is concrete and demonstrable.
 Help desk maps to Computer User Support Specialists with $61,860 median annual wage, -3.7% projected change, and 40.8 thousand annual openings.
 Network Administrator maps to Network and Computer Systems Administrators with $99,130, -4.2%, and 14.3 thousand annual openings.
 Security analyst and SOC roles map to Information Security Analysts with $129,180, 28.5%, and 16 thousand annual openings.

 Role routeWhy it can work without a degreeProof to build first